-If the life insured is not eligible to apply for Income Secure Cover, they may be eligible for Living Expense Cover (see page 76).
+If the life insured is not eligible to apply for Income Secure Cover, they may be eligible for Living Expense Cover (see page 77).

-The below table shows if this cover may be used with each of the policy ownership types.
-Throughout the Income Secure Cover section, the Policy symbols will appear where certain information applies to a limited set of policy types.
+The below table shows if this cover may be used with each of the policy ownership types available.
+Throughout the Income Secure Cover section, these symbols will appear where certain information applies to a limited set of policy ownership types.